sanlocoz/LandClassifier/README.md

 <img src="img/1.gif" alt="Raster Map" width="300"/>

+*Basic concepts of raster object(ArcGIS Resources)*

 ## Sample graphical output of the classification

 ## What to do next?
+This raster object is implemented for learning purposes.
+There are many advanced algorithms that has been implemented in GIS softwares and GDAL codebase.
+For learning purposes, one could implements algorithm in raster object such as delineation of catchment or even flood fill algorithm given bounding box in polygon (for example).

 ## Further information
 The detail functionality of the module can be found <a href= "https://sanlocoz.github.io/LandClassifier/"> here</a>.